ada-ros/ada4ros2/README.md

 This repository is actually a ROS2 workspace.
 It can be checked out directly and compiled as any other ROS2 overlay.

 ## Instructions
+This project relies on the system's default Ada compiler, which nowadays is GNAT FSF 7.
+Installing the gnat and gprbuild packages should be enough in Ubuntu/Debian.

 1. Follow the official instructions to install ROS2.
 This project has been tested using the "[from source](https://github.com/ros2/ros2/wiki/Linux-Development-Setup)" way.
 1. Clone this repository with submodules: `$ git clone --recurse-submodules`.